fkling/jsbasics/slides/02-datatypes/01-boolean_number_strings.md

 0.1 + 0.2 // 0.30000000000000004
 ```

-The maximum integer that can be used without loss of precision is
+The maximum integer value that can be used without loss of precision is
 2<sup>53</sup>.

 ```javascript